codila125/foedus-blockchain/README.md

 # foedus

-A compact, production-oriented blockchain implementation in Go.
+A compact, production-oriented blockchain implementation.
 This repository contains a simple Proof-of-Work blockchain, a UTXO model, wallet utilities, and a small P2P network layer for synchronizing blocks and transactions.

 ## Quick facts